-In the U.S. News & World Report 2019 National University Rankings, all eight Ivies are ranked in the top twenty, with Princeton taking the top spot ahead of Harvard, while Columbia and Yale join the Massachusetts Institute of Technology and the University of Chicago in a tie for third.
+In the U.S. News & World Report 2019 National University Rankings, all eight Ivies are ranked in the top-20, with Princeton taking the top spot ahead of Harvard, while Columbia and Yale join the Massachusetts Institute of Technology and the University of Chicago in a tie for third.

 As with other leading universities, the Ivies have directed increasing resources towards blockchain and have incorporated it into their academic programs.
 As a result, there is a growing number of Ivy League blockchain courses.